jlacasa/jlacasa.github.io/_teaching/2023-applied-bayes.md

 location: "Manhattan, KS, USA"
 ---

-Graduate-level course teaching an introduction to applied Bayesian statistics.
+Teaching assistant in graduate course on an introduction to applied Bayesian statistics.

 Results
 ======